colindean/talks/lightning/sei_issue_classification/sei_issue_classification.md

 `user-story`, `arch-story`, `defect`, `techdebt`

-Colorize to make the standout
+Colorize to make them standout

+Documentation is a part of the product

+Decisions should produce documentation, too